 The Standards Program is one of our hallmark programs.
-It's designed to assist small to medium museums and galleries to operate sustainably.
+It’s designed to assist small to medium museums, galleries and Aboriginal cultural centres to operate sustainably.

 Through a process of self-review and external feedback, your museum can assess your practices and policies against minimum standards developed for public museums and galleries.